-Q: Hi.
+QUESTIONER.
+Hi.
 I guess I can speak both as a former Helsinki Commission member, and I'm also now working with another commission, the Commission on International Religious Freedom.

-I had one question about - certainly I agree with Paul about Putin's annexation or attempted annexation of Crimea based on ethnic grounds, but I think it was also on religious grounds.
-I mean, he specifically cited it as the place where Prince Vladimir or Volodymyr - Vladimir was baptized.
-So I think he's trying to build not only a Russkiy Mir, a Russian world, but also an Orthodox-based world, which has important implications also for the Balkans - and I believe some recent events have shown that - as well as, of course, major portions of Ukraine, Belarus, et cetera, and possibly Kazakhstan.
+Certainly I agree with Paul about Putin's annexation, or attempted annexation of Crimea based on ethnic grounds, but I think it was also on religious grounds.
+I mean, he specifically cited it as the place where Prince Vladimir or Volodymyr was baptized.
+So I think he's trying to build not only a Russkiy Mir, a Russian world, but also an Orthodoxbased world, which has important implications also for the Balkans-and I believe some recent events have shown that-as well as, of course, major portions of Ukraine, Belarus, et cetera, and possibly Kazakhstan.
 So that's one thing.

-Also, as far as the indigenous nationalities and/or religions of Crimea, there are at least three that have very good claim, which I believe unfortunately Ukraine did not recognize their request for that status at a time when it would have been more important, namely the Crimean Tatars, the Karaim, and there's another small Jewish group that has - that has lived in Crimea, you know, for a very long time.
-I believe now it might be useful to grant them indigenous status and what that - along with what that means under U.N. obligations.
+Also, as far as the indigenous nationalities and/or religions of Crimea, there are at least three that have very good claim, which I believe unfortunately Ukraine did not recognize their request for that status at a time when it would have been more important, namely the Crimean Tatars, the Karaim, and there's another small Jewish group that has lived in Crimea for a very long time.
+I believe now it might be useful to grant them indigenous status and along with what that means under U.N. obligations.

-And finally, to hearken back to the old Helsinki Commission days, I recall not only did we translate all the documents and publish all the documents of all the Soviet-era Helsinki groups and hold hearings with various members, to Paul's point about personalizing individual stories, but we also held a hearing with Aishe Seyitmuratova, Crimean - former imprisoned woman Crimean Tatar activist.
-So I think it would be great if various groups in this town would do something similar, not only for Crimean Tatars of course, but you know, I think they quite clearly are bearing the major brunt of Russian, well, threat, intimidation, and worse.
+And finally, to hearken back to the old Helsinki Commission days, I recall not only did we translate all the documents and publish all the documents of all the Soviet-era Helsinki groups and hold hearings with various members, to Paul's point about personalizing individual stories, but we also held a hearing with Aishe Seyitmuratova, former imprisoned woman Crimean Tatar activist.
+So I think it would be great if various groups in this town would do something similar, not only for Crimean Tatars of course, but I think they quite clearly are bearing the major brunt of Russian threat, intimidation, and worse.

-DEYCHAKIWSKY: Anybody want to comment on that?
+Mr. DEYCHAKIWSKY.
+Anybody want to comment on that?
 Paul.

-GOBLE: Could I just take one thing?
-I think that Mr. Putin is - his understanding of what Russians are and what Russia is is one of the subjects that we don't explore very deeply.
-I think that he's not very clear as to what the boundaries are between ethnicity, religion and statehood.
-And the latest upsurge of absurdity with this Russian rossiska natsia, which is a contradiction in terms if one understands anything about ethnicity, shows that it's very difficult to talk about what the - what the relationship is.
+Mr. GOBLE.
+Could I just take one thing?
+I think that Mr. Putin is-his understanding of what Russians are and what Russia is is one of the subjects that we don't explore very deeply.
+I think that he's not very clear as to what the boundaries are between ethnicity, religion, and statehood.
+And the latest upsurge of absurdity with this Russian rossiska natsia, which is a contradiction in terms if one understands anything about ethnicity, shows that it's very difficult to talk about what the relationship is.